LSENS-BMI-EPFL/ephys_preprocessing/README.md

 2. optionally, inspect spike sorting and curation results using Phy
 3. `preprocess_sync.py`: performs Steps 5-6-7

-The output of this pipeline can then be used to create NWB files using the [NWB_converter](https://github.com/LSENS-BMI-EPFL/NWB_converter).
+The output of this pipeline can then be used to create NWB files using the [NWB_converter](https://github.com/LSENS-BMI-EPFL/NWB_converter) in particular the `ephys_to_nwb.py` converter.

 ### Possible future improvements (and ideas):
 - Adaptation/robustness for Neuropixels 2.0 probes specifications and metadata (although most tools do take care of different metadata files)
-- Kilosort 4.0 called from python directly
+- Kilosort 4.0 called from python directly (if performance judged satisfactory)
 - Integration of [SpikeInterface](https://github.com/SpikeInterface) tool(s)
 - More LFP analyses...?
+-  etc.